mvenzke-axway/axway-open-docs/content/en/docs/apim_yamles/yamles_environmentalization.md

 ### Syntax

 Because the `{` character is interpreted, the first character of a value must always be quoted.
-Files are parsed and they might be written again (in case the entity store is modified, for example, change of passphrase), so it is recommended to use single quotation.
+Files are parsed and they might be written again (in case the entity store is modified, for example, due to change of passphrase), so it is recommended to use single quotation.

 ```yaml
 ---